SolangeHarmoniePICARD/doc_wsl2-debian-en/README.md

 sudo apt install -y mariadb-server
 ```

+- Checks the version to ensure that MariaDB is installed :

 ```
 mysql --version
 ```

+> If there is a version number displayed, it works.

+- Start the service:

 ```
 sudo service mariadb start
 ```

+> Some other commands that may be useful to you: `sudo service mariadb status`, `sudo service mariadb stop`, `sudo service mariadb restart`.

+- Now, launch the shell script [mysql_secure_installation](https://mariadb.com/kb/en/mysql_secure_installation/) (wich enables you to improve the security of your MariaDB installation):

 ```
 sudo mysql_secure_installation
 ```

+- Press `Enter` when the script asks to enter current password for root, then, answer systematically `Y` (yes) to all questions (and of course, set the new password for root) :

 ```
 NOTE: RUNNING ALL PARTS OF THIS SCRIPT IS RECOMMENDED FOR ALL MariaDB